Onesso/RentRight/README.md

                 b.  created a unit API
                     the API performes the CRUD functionality for the authenticated user
                 c.
 Tested the API in the browser

+# Building tags API

+In this section

+    1. Add ability to add unit tags
+    2. Create model for tags
+    3. Add tag API endpoint
+    4.  update the unit endpoint i.e. to be able to add and list tags

+Tag Model
+    1.  name - Name of tag to create
+    2.  user - User who created/owns tags

+Tag Endpoint
+    /api/unit/tag
+        POST - Creating tag
+        PUT/PATCH - Updating tags
+        DELETE - Removing tag
+        GET - List available tags

+fast thing first we should add a tag model to our database and perform migrations

+            1.  navigate to app/core/tests/test_models.py and add test for our tag models
+            2.  naviagte to app/core/models.py and add the tag model
+            3. Appy migrations makemigrations
+            4. Register our model in app/core/admin
+            5.  write test for listing tag
+            6. Lets impliment the tag listing api, first unit/serializer.py impliment the TagSerializer
+            7.  navigate to app/unit/views.py and impliment the TagViewSet to perform the CRUD functionalities to Tags
+            8. Create a mapping url in the unit/urls.py